shaswata09/Offroad-Path-Planning/README.md

 ## How to run Image Segmentation models

-All image segmentation training and testing codes are written in python notebook files and can be found under [Colab](https://github.com/shaswata09/Offroad-Path-Planning/tree/main/Colab) directory and can be run through Google Colab (Online), Jupyter Notebook, or any suitable IDE.
+All image segmentation training and testing codes are written in python notebook files and can be found under [Colab](https://github.com/shaswata09/Offroad-Path-Planning/tree/main/Colab) directory.
+The codes can be run through Google Colab (Online), Jupyter Notebook, or any suitable IDE with required data and library configuration.

 ## Aerial Traversability Prediction Data